Sony Xperia 1 VI vs Samsung Galaxy A25 5G

 Frequently Asked Questions

-Sony Xperia 1 VI excels if you value exclusive 85-170mm true continuous optical zoom lens.
-Samsung Galaxy A25 5G is better if you prioritize class-leading 120hz super amoled display (1,000 nits).
-Pick based on your budget and daily use.
+Sony Xperia 1 VI is the better choice if you prioritize exclusive 85-170mm true continuous optical zoom lens.
+Samsung Galaxy A25 5G wins if you value class-leading 120hz super amoled display (1,000 nits).
+Both are rated highly (4.3★ vs 4.6★), so consider your specific needs and budget.

 Affiliate disclosure